• Skip to primary navigation

 • Pistachios: Beet & Goat Cheese Salad, Spinach Salad with Mandarin Oranges, Avocado Grapefruit Salad, or add them to this Warm Kale Salad

-Did you make this healthy pistachio pasta?
+Did you make this pistachio pasta?
 Leave me a comment & rating to share how it turned out!

 square image of pesto pasta with chicken and parmesan cheese